ClemensElflein/openmower.de/content/en/docs/docking-station-assembly/_index.md

 ## Step 3: Remove orange plastic on top of the docking station
 ![remove-orange-part](remove-orange-part.png)

-Using your fingers you can easily remove the orange plastic, just press down and it should come off.
+Using your fingers, you can easily remove the orange plastic, just press down, and it should come off.

 ## Step 4: Remove the back side
 ![remove-back-of-docking](remove-back-of-docking.png)